Skip Navigation

 Credits: 2

-Required: Graphing Calculator.
+Required:

 Credits: 2

-Geometry is one of the oldest branches of mathematics.
+Course Description: Geometry is one of the oldest branches of mathematics.
 As with all mathematics, it is a science that emphasizes pattern and logic.
 This class formalizes and extends students’ geometric experiences from the middle grades.
 Students explore more complex geometric situations and deepen their explanations of geometric relationships, moving towards formal mathematical arguments.
-Six critical areas comprise the Geometry course: Logic and Proofs; Points, Lines, Angles, and Planes; Triangles; Quadrilaterals and Other Polygons; Transformations; Congruency and Similarity; Circles; and Three-dimensional Solids.
+Eight critical areas comprise the Geometry course: Logic and Proofs; Points, Lines, Angles, and Planes; Triangles; Quadrilaterals and Other Polygons; Transformations; Congruency and Similarity; Circles; and Three-dimensional Solids.

 In this class the student will work with concepts as both a concrete, physical reality and in an abstract manner emphasizing logic, rigor, and proof.
 Because geometry works with simple, concrete, physical structures it is the ideal platform for training in the principles of logic, proof, and what is true.
 As Christians, we confess that “God has given us our reason and all our senses...”
 This course is an excellent opportunity for developing reasoning, logical thinking patterns, wisdom, and an esthetic appreciation for the beauty and order of God’s created world.
 Critical thinking and depth of practice and understanding will be emphasized so that students throughout the course will experience mathematics as a coherent, useful, and logical subject that makes use of their ability to find patterns, model, and understand the physical world.